julien-sarazin/idylle/docs/docs/dependencies.md

 ## 2. ErrorHandler

-This ErrorHandler is in charge of responding to clients when an error occures.
+The `ErrorHandler` is in charge of responding to clients when an error occurs.
 Generally you want to hide this error in production but need the stack trace in developpement.

 That is what the default ErrorHandler does on Idylle.
 Here the code :